mariogilezan/gelatomio/README.md

   Gelato Mio
 </h1>

 Gelato Mio is a template landing page built for cake/bakery stores.
-I used [GatsbyJS](https://www.gatsbyjs.com/) for frontend and for content management I went for [Sanity](https://www.sanity.io/).
+I used [GatsbyJS](https://www.gatsbyjs.com/) on the frontend and for content management I went with [Sanity](https://www.sanity.io/).

 ## 💻 Stacks & Tools: